1. What is Monetary Policy?

 A second way in which monetary policy affects the economy is through the cash flow channel.
 This is closely related to the previous one but it refers to the effect of interest rates not on the incentive to spend, but on the amount of cash available for spending.
 Again, it is useful to distinguish between households and businesses.

 The effects of changes in interest rates are different for debtor and creditor households: a rise in interest rates reduces the cash flow for debtors while raising it for creditor households.
 However, as households are net payers of interest, the effect on household spending through this channel would not be expected to be fully offsetting.
 Furthermore, the usual assumption is that debtor households are more sensitive to changes in cash flows arising from changes in interest rates than creditors.
 This is because debtor households are less likely to have significant financial assets to help them maintain their spending patterns in the face of a change in income.
-Combined, these factors suggest that the net effect of a rise in interest rates is likely to be to reduce total household spending and, by the same reasoning, a fall in rates will have the reverse effect.
+Combined, these factors suggest that the net effect of a rise in interest rates is likely to be to reduce total household spending and, by the same reasoning, a fall in rates will increase household spending.

 6.3 Money and credit